argoproj/argo-events/docs/tutorials/02-parameterization.md

 2. `Data`: Data contains following fields,
    1. `Header`: The `header` within event `data` contains the headers in the HTTP request that was dispatched to the gateway.
-The gateway pretty much takes the headers from the request in receives and put it in the the `header` within event `data`.
+The gateway extracts the headers from the request and put it in the the `header` within event `data`.

    2. `Body`: This is the request payload from the HTTP request.

 ### Event Context
-Now we have an understanding of the structure of the event the webhook sensor receives from the gateway, lets see how we can use the event context to parameterize the Argo workflow.
+Now that we have an understanding of the structure of the event the webhook sensor receives from the gateway, lets see how we can use the event context to parameterize the Argo workflow.

-1. Update the `Webhook Sensor` and add the `contextKey` in the parameter at index 0.
+1. Update the `Webhook Sensor` and add the `contextKey` for the parameter at index 0.

    ```bash
    kubectl -n argo-events apply -f https://raw.githubusercontent.com/argoproj/argo-events/master/examples/tutorials/sensor-01.yaml